barton-willis/mrv-sign/README.md

 # mrv-sign

- new implementation of Maxia function mrv-sign
+ This is new implementation of Maxima function mrv-sign